Maxim-Lanskoy/SRM/README.md

 - **Process Statuses**: SRM keeps track of each process's status (`running`, `stopped`, `error`), allowing you to monitor and debug processes effectively.
 - **Viewing Logs for Failed Processes**: You can view logs for processes that failed to start to help debug issues.
 - **Log Rotation**: SRM automatically rotates logs when they exceed 5 MB to prevent log files from becoming too large.
 - **Auto-Restart**: Use the `--restart` flag when starting a process to have SRM automatically restart it if it crashes.
-Ensure the monitoring service is running with `srm monitor`.
+The monitoring service runs automatically to facilitate this feature.
 - **Process Indexing**: Use the index number from `srm list` to refer to processes in commands.
 - **Aliases**: Use `srm ls` as a shortcut for `srm list`.